CF1004/2014_Olympics_Tableau_Dashboard/README.md

 1. Download the `.twbx` file included in this repository.
 2. Open it in **Tableau Public** (free version available at [public.tableau.com](https://www.tableau.com/community/public)).
-3. Interact with the bubbles and Athlete Names to explore the dasboard yourself.
+3. Interact with the bubbles and Athlete Names (Tooltip URL's) to explore the dasboard yourself.

 ## 💬 Summary